tomaszpach/Rick-and-Morty-API/README.md

 ## Generating Dynamic `<meta>` Tags on the Server

-Since Create React CharactersCards doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
+Since Create React CharacterCard doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
 To solve this, we recommend to add placeholders into the HTML, like this:

 ```html
 <!doctype html>